greenbone/docs/src/common/prerequisites.rst

 For downloading, configuring, building and installing the :term:`GVM` components, several tools and applications are required.
-To install this requirements via *apt* the following command can be used:
+To install this requirements via *apt*, the following command can be used:

 .. code-block::
   :caption: Installing common build dependencies